-Quick tips to fix external hard drive not showing up on Mac
+How to fix external hard drive not showing up, recognized, working on Mac?

 If your external hard drive is not showing up in Finder but visible in Disk Utility, you might have not selected external disks to show up in the Finder.
 Follow these steps below to set the preference:

 Go to Finder > Preferences > Sidebar and make sure the "External disks" under "Locations" is checked.
 Then your external hard drive will appear in Finder.

 4. Check for incompatible programs

 It could be that a program or software item on your Mac is preventing you from seeing the external hard drive.
 Software that could create this problem could include Antivirus software and encryption programs.

 To check if this is the problem, you will need to reboot your Mac and start it in "Safe" mode.